m-01101101/crypto-analytics/README.md

 An overview of tools and data available.

-Something missing, incoorect or unclear?
+Something missing, incorrect or unclear?
 Raise an issue, create a Pull Request, let's make this better.

 ## Understanding Ethereum data

+In the not too distant future, most analytical work will not touch layer 1 protocols.
+However, [The Law of leaky Abstractions](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/) teaches us that abstractions fail and we will at times need to dive into the workings of layer 1 and the intermingling protocols.

+>  All abstractions, leak, and the only way to deal with the leaks competently is to learn about how the abstractions work and what they are abstracting.
+So the abstractions save us time working, but they don’t save us time learning. -- Joel Spolsky

-> Knowing how to navigate and understanding what you see on etherscan
+### Knowing how to navigate and understanding what you see on Etherscan

 | Field  | Description  |